andreyFreeman/EasyCoreData/README.md

 # EasyCoreData

-`EasyCoreData` is a clean and simple way to start using CoreData in your iOS project.
+`EasyCoreData` it's a clean and simple way to start using CoreData in your iOS project.

 # Integration